 One of the best ways of improving the redundancy of your website is configuring a load balancer to evenly distribute your traffic across multiple backend servers.
 Yet a load balancer alone would still leave a single point of failure.
 This is where a floating IP comes in.
 Floating IPs are transferable addresses which allow you to create redundancy even at the load balancer level.
 In case of a failure on one load balancer, a floating IP can direct all traffic to a backup without any downtime or loss of business.

-Additional things to consider in optimising eCommerce
+Additional things to consider in eCommerce optimisation

 Gaining the customers’ trust is a large step towards earning their business and one of the best ways to do so is security.
 Make sure your SSL certificates are up to date or even configure them to be automatically renewed using the free certificates from Let’s Encrypt.